jmarrec/Useful-Excel-Macros-for-Energy-Modeling/README.md

 **Happy modeling and don't hesitate to reach out to me for any bugs or comments.**

-I'll also welcome pull request.
+I'll also welcome pull requests.